mediascience/java-either/README.md

 except possibly in the case of 1) a bug fix or 2) a correction to an underspecification.

-A complete change to the interface, behavior, license, or anything else after the 1.x series is published will result in a new series, such as 2.x.
+An incompatible change to the interface, behavior, license, or anything else after the 1.x series is published will result in a new series, such as 2.x.

 ## Acknowledgements

-This work is based on some ideas from standard libraries for Haskell.
+This work is based on some ideas from the standard libraries for Haskell.
-Haskell is great and you should learn it.
-Really.
+Haskell is great and you [should learn it](http://learnyouahaskell.com/) if you haven't already.
+It will improve your coding in any language.

 Media Science International's support for FOSS and the sophistication to develop and publish it grows and grows.
 MSI Yay.